formio/enterprise-release/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+# December 6th, 2019 Release
+## Server 6.7.18

+*Added*
+* Support for Docker Secrets.
+* Adding ability to forward headers with data source component.
+* Upgrade formio/formio@1.61.0

+## Server 6.7.17

+*Fixed*
+* Adding ignoreTLS for SMTP configurations so that certain SMTP servers can be configured.

 # November 11th, 2019 Release
 ## Server 6.7.16